-We create one set of parametrized patterns for DRC purposes, such that one pattern (or rather sub-set of patterns) corresponds to a DRC category.
-In addition, we create another set of parametrized patterns for LVS purposes, such that one pattern (or rather sub-set of patterns) corresponds to a LVS category.
-The parameters of the patterns may contain in particular (but not limited to) involved layout layers, specific design values, connectivity, additional constrains, etc. The set of parameters may be enriched upon request.
-While earlier proposed methods involve the patterns in pretty late stages of the runsets generation, we propose to force the DRM composer to fulfill the templates, defined by the patterns, (in any relevant way, for example, using GUI) instead of free-style writing of the document.
+In our methodology, we propose to create one set of parametrized patterns for DRC purposes, such that one pattern (or rather sub-set of patterns) corresponds to a DRC category.
+In addition, we propose to create another set of parametrized patterns for LVS purposes, such that one pattern (or rather sub-set of patterns) corresponds to a LVS category.
+The parameters of the patterns may contain in particular (but not limited to): the involved layout layers, specific design values, connectivity, additional constrains, etc. The set of parameters may be enriched upon request.
+While the earlier proposed methods involve the patterns in pretty late stages of the runsets generation, we propose to force the DRM composer (integrator) to fulfill the templates, defined by the patterns, (in any relevant way, for example, using GUI) instead of freestyle writing of the document.
+It means that the templates are involved in the first steps of the design rules' definition but not their implementation.

-For any design rule or legal device for a given technology, the DRM composer chooses the relevant parametrized pattern or set of patterns, provides the specific values of required parameters or (preferably) chooses them from a choice list.
-The obtained information is transformed and stored as a data structure that will be used for different purposes, such that automatic generation of DRM itself as well as DRC and LVS runsets in particular verification tools and so on.
-All devices of the process are put in the list of legal devices with their description in DRM.
+Our scenario of the composition of DRM is as follows: For any design rule or legal device for a given technology,

+• Integrator chooses the relevant parametrized pattern or set of patterns;

+- Integrator provides the specific values of the required parameters or (preferably) chooses them from a choice list. - The obtained information is transformed and stored as a data structure.
+The information will be used then by different automatic tools for different purposes, such that automatic generation of DRM itself as well as automatic generation of DRC and LVS runsets in particular verification tools and so on. - All devices of the process are put in the list of legal devices with their description in DRM.

-Moreover, any verification tool uses different commands, key words and options for features.
+In addition, any verification tool uses different commands, key words and options for features.
 When free style is used for DRM writing, different interpretations and further implementations of sentences are allowed that may lead to unexpected results in runs of DRC/LVS runsets.
-In addition, when different formulations are used for definitions of derived layers as well as special options, hardly detectable effects in DRC/LVS runsets may be produced.
+Moreover, when different formulations are used for definitions of derived layers as well as special options, hardly detectable effects in DRC/LVS runsets may be produced.